New state COVID guidance for schools brings fresh challenges to BCPS

 Shuffler said that regardless of what comes out of Monday’s meeting, school officials have a week to implement changes.
 This means the new guidance will not impact those who are currently being excluded from school due to possible exposure.

 Although NCDHHS will no longer require exclusion from school due to possible exposure, notification of potential exposure is still be recommended.
-Shuffler said details on how to continue to track and notify BCPS staff, students and families of potential exposures will be ironed out in the Monday meeting.
-It is currently unclear how far this new guidance will go towards relieving BCPS’s overburdened school nurses, Shuffler said, but more information will be available after Monday’s meeting.
+Shuffler said details on how to continue to track and notify BCPS staff, students and families of potential exposures will be ironed out in Monday's meeting.
+It currently is unclear how far this new guidance will go toward relieving BCPS’s overburdened school nurses, Shuffler said.

 Jason Koon is a staff writer and can be reached at jkoon@morganton.com